TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 | authentication.anonymousUserRole | optional   | string      |               | Role assigned to an unauthenticated user if the selected authentication provider permits anonymous access.
 No anonymous access allowed unless a value is provided. |

 #### Users' file format:

+The association of the users to the roles is in the users' configuration file; in the case of OIDC it can additionally be supplemented by the list of roles provided by the OpenId provider.

+If OpenID Connect (OIDC) authentication is used, the information about the user identity is stored in the field `sub` (subject) of the OIDC token - make sure that these values match.

 ```hocon
 users: [